ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 The api-catalog well-known URI is intended for HTTPS servers that publish APIs.

-* The API Catalog MUST be named "api-catalog" in a well-known location as described by {{WELL-KNOWN}}.
+* The API catalog MUST be named "api-catalog" in a well-known location as described by {{WELL-KNOWN}}.
-* The location of the API Catalog document is decided by the Publisher: the /.well-known/api-catalog URI provides a convenient reference to that location.
+* The location of the API catalog document is decided by the Publisher: the /.well-known/api-catalog URI provides a convenient reference to that location.